Baked Cracker-Crusted Chicken Fingers Recipe

 Baked instead of fried and coated in whole-wheat cracker crumbs, these tender chicken strips are a much healthier alternative to fast food or frozen chicken nuggets.
 Serve them hot out of the oven with a kid-friendly dipping sauce like honey-mustard, barbecue, or ranch, or let them cool and pack them in tomorrow’s school lunch.

 What to buy: Wheatsworth crackers make a crunchy, flavorful coating and can be found in the cracker aisle of most supermarkets.

 This recipe was featured as part of our Good Food for Kids photo gallery.

-- 1 1/4 cups finely crushed whole-wheat crackers, such as Wheatsworth
+- 1 1/2 cups finely crushed whole-wheat crackers (about 5 ounces), such as Wheatsworth

 - 2 large eggs

-- Combine the cracker crumbs, olive oil, salt, and pepper in a shallow dish.
-Whisk the eggs in a separate shallow dish until smooth.
-Dip the chicken pieces in the eggs, allowing any excess to drip off, then dip in the cracker mixture, turning and patting to adhere.
-Place on the prepared rack.
+- Combine the cracker crumbs, olive oil, and measured salt and pepper in a shallow dish.
+Place the eggs in a second shallow dish and lightly beat with a fork to break them up.
+Dip the chicken pieces in the eggs, allowing any excess to drip off, then dip them in the cracker mixture, turning and patting to get the crumbs to adhere.
+Place the coated chicken pieces on the prepared rack.

 - Bake until the chicken is opaque throughout and registers 165°F on an instant-read thermometer, about 15 minutes.
 Serve with your desired dipping sauce.